Fun-Da-Mental: Political approach

-Despite their apparent allegiance to black nationalism, Fun-Da-Mental's greatest recognition and fan base has been amongst white audiences and institutions, with more response from white student populations than from the less-educated urban poor generally addressed by hardcore rap.
-As a result, the group has gained considerably more coverage in the student-oriented British music press than any other British hip-hop act.
+Despite their allegiance to black nationalism, the group has gained considerably more coverage in the student-oriented British music press than any other British hip-hop act.

 Promotion and discussion of Islam

 Fun-Da-Mental's lyrics consistently express the group's Islamic and ethnic pride, as well as the political issues which Muslims face within Britain.
 Exploring the position that Muslims are oppressed within Western culture because of their religion, the group aims to express the hardships and rejection which Western Muslims experience at the hands of their governments, and to assert through their lyrics the beauty of being Muslim.
 Nawaz has also directly incorporated quotations from the Qur'an into Fun-Da-Mental tracks.
 The band's symbol is a crescent, which not only invokes the sense of Islam but also of the Pakistani flag.
 Notably, Aki Nawaz's mother was one of the leading activists for Benazir Bhutto's Pakistan Peoples Party.